Blue Mountains 5-Day Camino Training Walk

 Members of the Blue Mountains Camino Supporters [BMCS] will be walking over 5 days from Penrith, at the base of the Blue Mountains, all the way to Blackheath, near the top.
 This is a great opportunity to experience the Camino spirit right here in Australia.
-If you’re thinking of walking a Camino in Spain, or other long walks elsewhere, this is a great opportunity to try out your gear and see if you like long distance walking!
-And if 5 days is too long you can join the group for fewer days or just one day if you like.
+If you’re thinking of walking a Camino in Spain or Portugal, or other long walks elsewhere, this is a great opportunity to try out your gear and see if you like long distance walking!
+And if 5 days is too long you can join the group for fewer days or just one day if you wish.

 How hard is the walk?